-Generally speaking, a landlord’s main concern should be buying the property which offers the best ROI (Return On Investment).
-Perhaps an important aspect many novice landlords don’t pay enough attention to, as they’re often too busy focusing on the superficial qualities.
+Generally speaking, a landlord’s main concern should be buying the property which provides the best ROI (Return On Investment).
+Perhaps an important aspect many novice landlords don’t pay enough attention to, as they’re often too busy focusing on superficial qualities.
 Don’t get me wrong, I totally get it.
 And of course, looks matter.

 And how do we work out which rental property will offer the best return?
 We calculate the Rental Yield.

 As a landlord, or more specifically, a new/upcoming landlord, have you ever been torn between multiple properties?
 I have.
 And so has John.

 For example, John wants to be a landlord, so he’s on the hunt to buy a suitable property to rent out.
 John has seen 2 properties he likes.
 Property 1 costs 150,000 with a potential rental return of £600pcm.
 Property 2 costs £180,000 with a potential rental return of £775pcm.
 Which is the better buy?

 If making money is John’s primary objective (which it almost certainly should be), then common sense dictates that the property with the highest rental yield should be the property in our cross-hair.